Port Washington North, New York: Land use and zoning

+The business district consists of several commercial businesses.
+The district also contains two large shopping centers: the Soundview Marketplace and the Stop & Shop Plaza.

 Climate

 Port Washington North has a humid subtropical climate (Cfa), bordering on a hot-summer humid continental climate (Dfa).
 Average monthly temperatures in the village range from 31.8 °F in January to 75.3 °F in July.